-We provide basic and ongoing resources in the form of Street Outreach (in 17 of 17 our locations), Outreach Centers (9 of 17 locations), Mentoring (8 of 17 locations), and Apartment Support (7 of 17 locations).
+We provide basic and ongoing resources in the form of Street Outreach (in 15 of our 16 locations), Outreach Centers (8 of 16 locations), Mentoring (7 of 16 locations), and Housing Support (10 of 16 locations).
 Within and outside of these services, we work tirelessly to assess youth in need, connect them to resources that can help them in their times of need, and help them develop plans to get out of their often untenable or unjust situations and move toward much greater stability.

 When our youth find housing or otherwise reach the goals they have identified as meaningful, we continue to provide support by helping them adjust to the real demands of maintaining an apartment, a source of income, their health, and other important markers of well-being.

-Our most prized asset is our volunteers.
-We average 50,000 volunteer hours per year.
+Our most prized asset is our hundreds of volunteers nationwide.
 Some work behind the scenes as unsung heroes and others are out front, serving as counselors and helping youth map out plans to get out of the cyclical nature of homelessness they are caught in.

 The United States Interagency Council on Homelessness has established four core outcomes for youth that we serve: